Gitanjali1818/90DaysOfDevOps/2026/day-07/day-07-linux-fs-and-scenarios.md

                                      4. /etc :  Confugaration files for the operating system and install services.
                                                    ## Example files/folders :
                                                                      No.       Folder               	 What it contains
-                                                                      1.      /etc/hostname         A configuration file for the bash shell.
+                                                                      1.      /etc/hostname         A file that store the system hostname.
-                                                                      2.      /etc/passwd           Folder that stores SSH keys and SSH configuration.
+                                                                      2.      /etc/passwd           this file contain a user account information.
-                                                                      3.      /etc/nginx	          A folder where the root user may store automation scripts.
+                                                                      3.      /etc/nginx	          A directories containing configuration files for the Nginx web server.